Springe direkt zu Inhalt

 12.10.2025

-Organized under the DAAD project COSIMENA (Clusters of Scientific Innovation in the Middle East and North Africa), the event was held in cooperation with the Liaison Offices of Freie Universität Berlin, Philipps-Universität Marburg, and Technische Universität Berlin in Cairo.
+Organized under the DAAD project COSIMENA (Clusters of Scientific Innovation in the Middle East and North Africa), the event was held in cooperation with the Cairo Liaison Offices of Freie Universität Berlin and the Philipps-Universität Marburg as well as the international office of Technische Universität Berlin.

 The event opened with welcome addresses from Fatma Soliman (DAAD Cairo), Antonia Schulz (German Embassy), and Prof. Dr. Gina El-Feky (ASRT), all highlighting the importance of academic collaboration in addressing global challenges.
 This was followed by an opening outlook by Irene El-Khorazaty, Head of the Cairo Liaison Office of Philipps-Universität Marburg, who emphasized the event’s goal: to catalyze new partnerships and deepen existing ones between German and Egyptian academic communities.